Jordan Hermann

-Jordan Hermann (born 4 December 2001) is a South African cricketer.
+Jordan Gabriel Hermann (born 4 December 2001) is a South African cricketer.
 He made his first-class debut on 29 October 2021, for Titans in the 2021–22 CSA 4-Day Series.
-He made his List A debut on 2 December 20222, for Warriors in the CSA Provincial One-Day Challenge.
+He made his List A debut on 2 December 2022, for Warriors in the CSA Provincial One-Day Challenge.
 He made his Twenty20 debut on 18 October 2022, for Warriors in the 2022 CSA T20 Challenge.

 Hermann developed his cricketing skills at Assupol TuksCricket (University of Pretoria).
 His brother Rubin Hermann play for Paarl Royals in SA20.

 He plays for Sunrisers Eastern Cape in SA20.
 In 2025 season league stage against Paarl Royals he scored 53 off 38 balls.
 In the second qualifier match against same team, he scored an unbeaten 69 runs off 48 balls, guiding his team to a crucial victory.

+In May 2026, Hermann signed for Somerset County Cricket Club to play in the County Championship.